andreas-grimm/GD-BASIC/doc/BASIC.md

 added in the test area.
 A copy of the ECMA Basic standard document has been added to the documentation.

 ### Decimal BASIC
-Decimal Basic seems to be an active Japanese BASIC implementation initative that is working also from the Dartmouth and ECMA standard.
+Decimal Basic seems to be an active Japanese BASIC implementation initiative that is working also from the Dartmouth and ECMA standard.
 The project webpage can be found here: [Decimal Basic](http://hp.vector.co.jp/authors/VA008683/english/)
 This link leads to an implementation of a Basic to Pascal translator, written by Shiraishi Kazuo:
 [Basic to Pascal](http://hp.vector.co.jp/authors/VA008683/english/BASICAcc.htm).